Arisaka Type 99 Identification & Dating

 Arsenal and Manufacturer Marks

 Each Japanese rifle was marked with the symbol of either the arsenal of manufacture or the arsenal that supervised a subcontractor.
 This mark is normally found on the left side of the receiver at the end of the serial number line.
 Rifles made by commercial subcontractors may also show the subcontractor’s symbol to the right of the supervising arsenal mark.
+The Hoten Camp was a World War II prisoner of war camp in Manchuria.
+The camp was located near Mukden and was initially called Mukden POW Camp.

 Japanese rifle manufacturers and arsenal symbols